emranxec/KeepLearning/README.md

 >
 ----
 ### Q. check if pivot or not
+##### Find an element in array such that sum of left array is equal to sum of right array
 >
 ----
 ### Q. check the output of employee and address class